tmoens/tennis-canada-stats-server/README.md

 #### Purpose
 This is a report that lists the match history in the stats database.
-Each match is augmented with a "competitiveness" level which is a number indicating that a match was somewhere between very competitive (7-6, 6-7, 7-6) and not at all competitive (6-0, 6-0).
+Each match is augmented with a "competitiveness" level which is a number indicating that a match was somewhere between very competitive (e.g. 7-6, 6-7, 7-6) and not at all competitive (e.g. 6-0, 6-0).

 #### Schedule
 It is run on demand using the Tennis Canada Stats Admin Client.